Skip to content

 How to use: Take 2 pods and carefully slice them open before adding to your whisky.
 Leave for 12-24 hours, tasting regularly to prevent the smokiness from dominating.
 The result is a strong smoked taste balanced with subtle menthol notes.

-2. Liquorice Root: Sweet silkiness
+2. Liquorice Root: sweet and rounded

 3. Grapefruit Peel: Bright citrus notes